-- $\circ~$ A bleeding disease that occurs almost exclusively in males. - It is caused by congenital deficiency of certain clotting factors: - Hemophilia A (about 85 %), which is caused by factor VIII deficiency, is relatively common. - ✓ Hemophilia B (about 15%), which is caused by factor IX deficiency. - It leads to marked bleeding after minor injuries, wounds or operations (e.g. tooth extraction). - Treatment:
+- A bleeding disease that occurs almost exclusively in males.
+Transmitted by X chromosome - It is caused by congenital deficiency of certain clotting factors: - Hemophilia A (about 85 %), which is caused by factor VIII deficiency, is relatively common. - Hemophilia B (about 15%), which is caused by factor IX deficiency. - It leads to marked bleeding after minor injuries, wounds or operations (e.g. tooth extraction). - Treatment: